 Shotgun ammunition falls into three general categories:

-BIRDSHOT – Shotgun ammunition which uses very small pellets with individual projectiles of less than .24″ in diameter are designed to be discharged in quantity from the shotgun.
+BIRDSHOT – Shotgun ammunition which uses very small pellets with individual projectiles of less than .24″ in diameter that discharge in quantity from the shotgun.
 The size of the shot is given as a number or letter–with the larger number the smaller the shot size.
-It is so named because it is most often used for hunting birds.
+The name comes from the shell’s common use, bird hunting.
 The finest size generally used is #9 which is approximately .08″ in diameter and the largest common size is #2 which is approximately .15″

-BUCKSHOT – A type of shotgun ammunition that uses medium-sized to large-sized pellets of .24″ in diameter or greater, designed to be discharged in quantity from a shotgun.
+BUCKSHOT – A type of shotgun ammunition that uses medium-sized to large-sized pellets of .24″ in diameter or greater, that discharges in quantity from a shotgun.
 Generally the larger the pellets, the fewer of them in the casing.

-SHOTGUN SLUG – An individual cylindrical projectile designed to be discharged from a shotgun.
+SHOTGUN SLUG – An individual cylindrical projectile that discharges from a shotgun.
 As a single projectile, slugs must be carefully aimed to be effective.